 Candidates must submit an application consisting of this form and letters.
 Youth will then need to complete an interview in order to be considered for the program.
 The purpose of the application process is to make sure youth actually want to be in our program and it is the right fit for them.

 At least one letter of reference from an adult unrelated to the candidate must be submitted.
 This includes coaches, teachers, scout leaders, etc.

-Teen leadership candidates must write a one page letter describing why the are interested in the program and why WEA should consider them.
+Leadership candidates must write a one page (or less) email describing why the are interested in the program and why WEA should consider them.
 For younger applicants, this can be a short few sentences describing why they are interested.

-A parent or guardian must write a breif email or letter describing why they wish their teen to participate and why they would be a good fit.
+A parent or guardian must write a breif email or letter describing why they wish their youth to participate and why they would be a good fit.
 They also need to explain that they understand the premise of the program and their role as a parent.
 This must be submitted to WEA via email.

-WEA will consider the teens application and get back to the family as soon as we reach a decision.
+WEA will consider the candidate's application and get back to the family as soon as we reach a decision.

 **All personal information provided will not be shared with third parties unless it is relevant to the participants well being or quality of experience**

 On the water...